The Daughter In Law Cult: Was Your Son Brainwashed Into Family Estrangement?

 • She implants seeds of doubt by sharing unreasonable fears or perceptions of you, which she uses to justify her insistence that your son disengage with you.
 She vilifies you and sets herself up to need him to protect her from you.

-Your DIL might also encourage your son to estrange from siblings or his friends.
+A toxic daughter in law might also encourage your son to estrange from siblings or friends.
 She may absorb him into her family, if she still has a relationship with them, so that he becomes enmeshed with her family instead of his biological family.
 This increases her sense of control and security, while it removes him from the support system of the family he grew up with.

 What you can do to remedy this situation where your daughter in law is causing family estrangement